Lemon Parmesan broccoli-rice orzo is cheesy with hints of balsamic and basil for an easy and healthy side dish recipe perfect for Spring!

 Orzo is very versatile; besides using it as a rice or in soup, you can also use it in a cold pasta salad side dish!

-For this orzo recipe, we’re cooking the orzo as we would regular pasta, then adding it to the broccoli rice mixture and serving it as a warm side dish.
+For this orzo recipe, we’re cooking the orzo as we would regular pasta, then adding it to the broccoli rice mixture and serving it as a warm (or room temperature) side dish.

 Instead of cauliflower rice, we’re using broccoli rice for a pop of color and added nutrition.

-To make broccoli rice (or riced broccoli), use the same method as you would for cauliflower rice: place florets in food processor and pulse until finely riced.
+- To make the broccoli rice (or riced broccoli), we’re using the same method as you would for cauliflower rice: place florets in food processor and pulse until finely riced.

 Easy, peasy, lemon squeezy :).